 These twelve abilities, which may express advice, disapproval, permission or possibility, clearly make verbs a very useful word class in the English language.

 Function 5: Verbs show agreement

 The final useful function of verbs is that they may be modified to demonstrate agreement – which is when a word changes its form because of the other words in the sentence it relates to.
 Another type of inflectional affixation, agreement in the English language is limited to grammatical person and number between subjects and verbs.
 What this means is (and as is shown below), English verbs are able to change form to demonstrate whether the subject is first-, second- or third-person, and whether that subject is singular or plural:

 Combine these five functions together and it’s easy to see how useful verbs are for the native or non-native speaker.
 However, it’s not enough to simply recognise these functions if you wish to be accurate with your verb identification every time.
-Lesson 2 next provides five tests that can be used to successfully identify this word class.
+Chapter 2 next provides five tests that can be used to successfully identify this word class.

 Once you’ve completed all five chapters about verbs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 20-30 for feedback and testimonials

 20-100 for referring others